Georgian architecture: Colonial Georgian architecture

 Georgian architecture was widely disseminated in the English colonies during the Georgian era.
 American buildings of the Georgian period were very often constructed of wood with clapboards; even columns were made of timber, framed up, and turned on an oversized lathe.
 At the start of the period the difficulties of obtaining and transporting brick or stone made them a common alternative only in the larger cities, or where they were obtainable locally.
 Dartmouth College, Harvard University and the College of William and Mary offer leading examples of Georgian architecture in the Americas.

 Unlike the Baroque style that it replaced, which was mostly used for palaces and churches, and had little representation in the British colonies, simpler Georgian styles were widely used by the upper and middle classes.
 Perhaps the best remaining house is the pristine Hammond-Harwood House (1774) in Annapolis, Maryland, designed by the colonial architect William Buckland and modelled on the Villa Pisani at Montagnana, Italy as depicted in Andrea Palladio's I quattro libri dell'architettura ("The Four Books of Architecture").

 After independence, in the former American colonies, Federal-style architecture represented the equivalent of Regency architecture, with which it had much in common.

 In Canada, the United Empire Loyalists embraced Georgian architecture as a sign of their fealty to Britain, and the Georgian style was dominant in the country for most of the first half of the 19th century.
 The Grange, for example, is a Georgian manor built in Toronto in 1817.
 In Montreal, English-born architect John Ostell worked on a significant number of remarkable constructions in the Georgian style such as the Old Montreal Custom House and the Grand séminaire de Montréal.

 In Australia, the Old Colonial Georgian residential and non-residential styles were developed in the period from c.
-1810, with some of the best preserved examples remaining in the state of Tasmania, still influencing works of contemporary traditional and new classical architects such as Tasmanian architect Jiri Lev.
+1810.